About This Blog

 About The Author

-My name is Zachary Powell, named after Zechariah the Prophet.
+My name is Zechariah Ezra.
 Due to assimilation, I grew up in a Christian household that picked and chose what mitzvot (commandments) they wanted to keep.
 It was, in all purposes, a pagan household that claimed they were Torah observant in some instances.
 Years ago, I rejected Christianity completely and came back to the Torah.
 Please feel free to add me as a friend on Facebook by visiting my timeline by clicking here.

 In regards to my personal beliefs, I reject the Oral Torah completely, though I do find great value in studying it.
 I mostly align with the Rambam’s thirteen principles.
 The only thing I would likely go against is the centrality of the Messiah in modern Judaism.
 Nowhere in the Tanakh do we see that the Moshiach is central to the nation of Israel.
 Instead of arguing about the identity and hoping that he will come soon, it is in my personal opinion that we are better off being the moshiach ourselves by fixing the problems we, ourselves, have caused.